chances/career/Job Hunting & Interviews.md

 - **Research** the company
   - What do they do specifically?
   - What are their values/ what's their mission statement?
+  - What projects are they working on publicly?
 - Understand the job description
   - How do your skills directly relate, write this down
   - How does your experience prove that you have these relatable skills?